-Abstract submission for the 2021 AAPM Virtual 63rd Annual Meeting is a 100% web based process.
-In order to complete a SUCCESSFUL SUBMISSION, understanding how the system works, what the requirements are, and what information is needed will streamline the process for you.
+Abstract submission for this specialty meeting is a 100% web-based process.
+Understanding how the system works, what the requirements are, and what information is needed will assist you in completing a successful submission.

 General Rules and Guidelines

 1. Proffered abstracts should be original work not previously presented or submitted to any other conference or published in a journal (work submitted but not accepted for publication, is acceptable).